 I asked God to show me the source of my anxious thoughts.
-God reminded me that my mother was also diagnosed with anxiety disorder and was always stressed about something.
-So, I asked God to break the negative stress energy and the predisposition for anxiety from my genetics and remove all DNA markers that trigger stress reactions.
+God reminded me that my mother was also diagnosed with an anxiety disorder and was always stressed about something.
+So, I asked God to break the negative stress-energy and the predisposition for anxiety from my genetics and remove all DNA markers that trigger stress reactions.
 I felt peaceful and calm after that prayer.
-But worldly issues still may trigger anxious thoughts, especially when things are outside your control.
+Worldly issues still may trigger anxious thoughts, especially when things are outside your control.

 Jesus’s first sermon was called the Beatitudes or Blessings.
 The Apostle Matthew records a part of his sermon in Chapter 6, where Jesus tells us in verse 25, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?”
 Verse 27, “And which of you by being anxious can add a single hour to his span of life?”
 The key verses are 33 and 34, which state, “But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 Therefore, do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Sufficient for the day is its own trouble.”
-It is clear that being anxious is a sin, and I knew this fact.
-But it is one thing to know something but another thing to repent and surrender to God.
-The Apostle Paul expresses anxiety at times throughout the new Testament.
+Being anxious is a sin, and I knew this.
+But it is one thing to know something is a sin but another thing to repent and surrender to God.
+The Apostle Paul expresses anxiety at times throughout the New Testament.
 So, don’t feel guilty but be aware of your thoughts and don’t let them torment you and hold you captive.
 Remember, you can take every thought captive to obey Christ (2 Corinthians 10:5b).

 So, how do we submit to God?

 - Check your peace and calm level toward various areas of your life (husband, children, job, church, friends, and so on.)
-As you think about these areas, and you become tense, it is a sign you have negative stress energy from subconscious anxiety and fear.
+As you think about these areas, and you become tense, it is a sign you have negative stress-energy from repressed anxiety and fear.
 It is hard to accept the fact you cannot control situations or people.
 You can only control your actions and reactions.
 You may have been abused as I have, so you feel the need to control.
 I get it.
 Give everything outside your control to God, because emotional stress causes physical stress.
-Stress is very damaging to our health, especially our GI system, if you are unfamiliar with the deteriorating effects of stress, I recommend you research it.
+Stress is very damaging to our health, especially our GI system.
+If you are unfamiliar with the deteriorating effects of stress, I recommend you research it.

 - The hardest part of submission is giving a thank offering to God during hardship.
-Being thankful and forgiving is the keys for peace in our lives.
+Being thankful and forgiving are the keys for peace in your life.
 Thank Him for the opportunity to grow and to be more like Christ.
-Thank Him for being your Shepherd and for shepherding those outside your control.
+Thank Him for being your Shepherd and for shepherding the people outside your control.
 Thank Him for helping you to trust Him and to accept His Sovereign will.
 Continue to give a sacrifice of praise and thanksgiving.
 The page on my website called Who is God — A-C-T-S prayers will give you plenty to praise Him for and to be thankful.

 - Go through the five steps to heal your heart and purify your soul.

 Put your hope in God when you begin to feel anxious.
-The following Scriptures should be memorized and pondered often.
+Memorize the following Scriptures and ponder them often.
 Psalm 16:8 states, “I have set the LORD always before me; because he is at my right hand, I shall not be shaken.”
 Also, ponder Isaiah 41:10, which states, “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”
 And, Isaiah 26:3 states, “You keep him in perfect peace whose mind is stayed on you, because he trusts in you.”
 For more encouragement see HOPE: How it Motivates and Inspires BUT God’s Sovereignty… and Psalm 91 Posts

 There is hope for complete healing, and I am praying for you.
 Be blessed.